nredell/forecastML/README.md

 1. **`fill_gaps`:** Optional if no temporal gaps/missing rows in data collection.
 Fill gaps in data collection and prepare a dataset of evenly-spaced time-series for modeling with lagged features.
-Returns a 'data.frame' with missing rows added in so that you can either (a) impute or remove `NA`s prior to the `forecastML` pipeline or (b) impute or remove them in the user-defined modeling function.
+Returns a 'data.frame' with missing rows added in so that you can either (a) impute, remove, or ignore `NA`s prior to the `forecastML` pipeline or (b) impute, remove, or ignore them in the user-defined modeling function--depending on the `NA` handling capabilities of the user-specified model.

 2. **`create_lagged_df`:** Create model training and forecasting datasets with lagged, grouped, and static features.